Common SEO Website Mistakes

 You’ve Caught Some Malware.

 You’ve been blacklisted.
 Google has blacklisted about 11,000 websites that are full of nasty bugs and viruses.
 There’s a possibility you actually stumbled upon one.
-Now the only way to improve your Google search engine rank is to remove the malware and update your website security to protect vulnerabilities and prevent this from happening again.
+Now the only way to improve your Google search engine rank is to remove the malware and update your website security to protect against vulnerabilities and prevent this from happening again.
 Try scanning your website for malware.

 Google is Evil.

 Google set you up for failure before you even started.
 A few people using the Chrome browser blocked your site, and this made Google think twice about you.
-Or perhaps your audience clicks through then leaves right away?
+Or perhaps your audience clicks through and then leaves right away?
 If your site’s “bounce rate” in Google Analytics is high or the time spent on your website is low, Google is less than impressed with your performance!